junymc/junymc.github.io/_posts/2019-10-29-rails_project_-_party_planner.markdown

 ```
 $ rails db:migrate
 ```
-Lookat your schema to make sure everything looks good before you move on.
-My accounts table will look like this in the schema.
+Check  your schema to make sure everything looks good before you move on.
+The accounts table will look like this in the schema.
 ```
 create_table "accounts", force: :cascade do |t|
     t.string "email"